Some A/C Tips

 Using the a/c in the winter is great for de-misting the windscreen and windows.
-As air is drawn into the system it is cooled and moisture from the air will condense in the evaporator.
+As outside air is drawn into the system it is cooled and moisture from the air will condense in the evaporator.
 The dried air is then heated by the heater.
 This warm dry air is much better than the warm moisture saturated air for absorbing moisture.

 Annual maintenance of the a/c system is of paramount importance if you want to avoid costly repairs later.
 All systems lose refrigerant naturally.
 The refrigerant/oil mixture lubricates and cools the compressor.
-Whilst the system will work with a reduced refrigerant charge not only will the compressor will be running harder and therefore using more fuel but it will running with reduced lubrication and cooling and will therefore overheat and wear prematurely.
+Whilst the system will work with a reduced refrigerant charge not only will the compressor will be running harder and therefore be using more fuel but it will be running with reduced lubrication and cooling and will therefore overheat and wear prematurely.
 This is the most common cause of compressor breakdown.
 Failure to properly evacuate the system prior to charging is the most common cause of condenser leakage.
-The condenser is attacked by the fluoric acid produced by mixing refrigerant with moisture which, when done properly, is removed during evacuation
+The condenser is attacked by fluoric acid produced by mixing refrigerant with moisture which, when done properly, is removed during evacuation.

 Acid corrosion on a 12 month old condenser.
 The white blobs are soapy water foaming up at 19 points of leakage.

 Overcharging a system is probably worse than undercharging.
 This can cause the refrigerant that should be in vapour form in the suction line to enter the compressor as a liquid.
-As liquids cannot be compressed the compressor valves will be damaged and the compressor rendered useless.
+As liquids cannot be compressed the compressor valves can be damaged and the compressor rendered useless.
 Do not allow anyone to “top-up” your a/c system.
 The only way to safely charge it is to remove the contents and recharge accurately by weight.
-The specification for most vehicles allows a very fine tolerance – typically around 25 grams.
+The specification for most vehicles allows a very fine tolerance – typically around +/- 25 grams.

 Pollen filters should be replaced regularly otherwise, as they age, they restrict air flow.
 A blocked filter will cause your blower motor to work harder and can cause it to burn out.
 The blower motor resistor which is normally buried deep in your dash is cooled by the air movement in the blower ducts.
 This resistor can burn out with insufficient air movement and can be costly to replace.
 Check your handbook to see what the manufacturer recommends.
 Once a year is about the norm but mileage and your location needs to be considered when deciding.